Print Friendly

 KEMCHI’Grammar

 This aspect is only marked by a suffix and carries no prefixed aspect marker.
-Pronoun use is exactly as in a finite verb from, i.e. transitive constructions take Set A (ergative) and Set B (absolutive) pronouns in the same order as in finite verbs; intransitive perfects are marked by Set B pronouns only.
+Pronoun use is exactly as in a finite verb from, i.e. transitive constructions take Set A (ergative) and Set B (absolutive) pronouns in the same order as in finite verbs.
+Intransitive perfects are marked by Set B pronouns only.

 Intransitive stems